andy814/andy814.github.io/index.md

 **Deep learning workshop in University of Miami** (2020.1.27-2020.2.14)
 - Gained basic knowledge and skills in deep learning with Python
-- Built a StarCraft2 agent based on CNN and PySC2 that defeats Veryhard Bots
+- Built a StarCraft2 agent with CNN and PySC2 that defeats Veryhard Bots

 ### Projects
 没编好呢